gxespino/smsService/README.md

 ## Info

-Code is set up to run on remote test server from the start.

-To run locally, change the connection settings in `api/models/db.js`
+Make sure to change the connection settings in `api/models/db.js` to your needs

 ## To Run